MahmoudAlyy/eks-playground/README.md

 ---
-i faced a problem when i tried to make node node communcatiin (trying to run curl from one node to another for hpa testing) curl could not reach  http://nginx-service.default.svc.cluster.local after debugging turns out the security group was the problem as it only allows ports (1025 - 65535) and nginx on node was hosted on port 80 to fix another rule to the sg to allow node to node ingress on port 80
+i faced a problem when i tried to make node node communcatiin (trying to run curl from one node to another for hpa testing) curl could not reach  http://podinfo-service.default.svc.cluster.local after debugging turns out the security group was the problem as it only allows ports (1025 - 65535) and podinfo on node was hosted on port 80 to fix another rule to the sg to allow node to node ingress on port 80